apache/inlong-website/docs/deployment/standalone.md

 23149 BrokerStartup
 ```

-2. If you use tubemq as the message middleware and visit the web page provided by it, you can get the information shown in the figure:
+2.If you use tubemq as the message middleware and visit the web page provided by it, you can get the information shown in the figure:
 ![1643034789289](https://user-images.githubusercontent.com/97139576/150918086-d7c35eab-bc9f-4e39-aa8a-7e018b88bf56.png)